mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

 * A DC/OS Enterprise cluster that has at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 # Preview of what you'll do
-This tutorial shows how to configure an Edge-LB instance to provide public access to a simple Marathon app.
+These procedures show you how to configure an Edge-LB instance to provide public access to a simple Marathon&trade; app.
 In this tutorial, you will:
 * Create and deploy a sample Marathon app called `ping`.
 * Expose the `ping` app through the Edge-LB pool instance called `ping-lb`.
 * Access the sample `ping` app through the public agent URL.